-Australian singer-songwriter voices a pop-star pony whose long-banged, half-blonde, half-brunette mane feels awfully familiar.
+The Australian singer-songwriter voices a pop-star pony whose long-banged, half-blond, half-brunette mane looks awfully familiar.

 Guillermo del Toro's latest film just premiered at the Venice Film Festival; it also stars Doug Jones, Michael Shannon, Octavia Spencer, Richard Jenkins